robtweed/node-mdb/README.md

 - download the node-mdb repository, eg

         git clone git://github.com/robtweed/node-mdb.git

  The destination directory in which you'll find the files is determined by the path in which you ran the above command.

- In the repository's */lib* directory, you'll find the main M/DB Node.js file: *mdb.js*.
-Copy this to the path */usr/local/gtm/ewd/* on your GT.M server (adjust this path appropriately if you've installed GT.M for use in another directory).
+ In the repository's */lib* directory, you'll find the main M/DB Node.js file: *mdb.js* and a second file named *mdbInit.js*.
+Copy these files to the path */usr/local/gtm/ewd/* on your GT.M server (adjust this path appropriately if you've installed GT.M for use in another directory).

 In the repository's */gtm* directory, you'll find the M/Wire interface files that are used by mdb.js to access the GT.M database (See [https://github.com/robtweed/node-mwire](https://github.com/robtweed/node-mwire) for more details on the *node-mwire* used by *node-mdb*)